 Know exactly how many questions come from each chapter.
-Prioritize your NEET 2026 preparation based on real data, not guesswork.
+Prioritize your NEET 2027 preparation based on 1,030 real PYQs (2015–2026, including NEET 2026 actual paper) mapped to NCERT paragraphs.

 Chapters ranked by average questions per year.
 Focus on High priority chapters first — they appear consistently and carry the most marks.

 Number of questions from each chapter in every NEET exam from 2015 to 2024.
-Scroll horizontally to see all years.
+Total PYQs column shows verified count from 940 NCERT-mapped PYQs.

 How questions are distributed across NCERT units.
 Genetics & Evolution and Ecology are the heaviest units in Class 12.

-These chapters have been getting more questions in recent years.
-Pay extra attention to these for NEET 2026.
+These chapters have been getting more questions in recent years (including NEET 2026 actual paper, May 2026).
+Pay extra attention to these for NEET 2027.

 Now that you know which chapters matter most, practice with chapter-wise questions designed to match the exact NEET pattern.